If you are finding this post in January 2019,

 Beginnings Quilt Shop

 Lynn will collect these as they come in.
 I will pick them up and take them to Hearts With Hands, who has agreed to provide transportation for our quilts to the coastal area.
 I hope that saving on shipping costs will allow more quilts to be made in the area that is driving distance for a “ladies day out” or a short road trip to come here.
 Let me know if you are coming in from outlying areas with quilts, I’ll meet you for lunch if I can!

-For those who cannot make complete quilts, you can help by making the blocks needed to do the five queen size quilts I am committing to make and send.
-The quilt block is in the public domain, so I have done a pdf for you.
+The quilt block shown in the quilts today is in the public domain, so I have done a pdf for you.
 Easy to do, it is just a nine patch of 4-1/2-inch squares and two half square triangles.
-Be sure your lights are all lights and not mediums, and the darks have a good contrast, like these blocks –
+Be sure your lights are all lights and not mediums, and the darks have a good contrast, like these blocks.

 If a fabric seems too dark to be a light or too light to be a dark, it is likely too much of a medium value to look good.
 This block has a medium print in the lights, see how your eye goes right to it?
 It just sticks out as not right.